0xrajath/B-Raft/README.md

 B-Raft
 ------------------
-A Raft implementation that is Byzantine Fault Tolerant
+A Raft implementation that is Byzantine Fault Tolerant.

 The core code itself is in `server`. `client` contains a rather trivial client designed to test the server.
 For testing one can use
 Kubernetes, for which a script is provided in `launch-tool/launch.py`.
 Please not that `launch.py` hardcodes a bunch of